Epinova/Epinova.InRiverConnector/README.md

 Visit `<yourSiteRoot>/inriverapi/inriverdataimport/get`, with an added HTTP header `apikey: <key-from-your-settings>`.
 This should return 200 OK along with a greeting.

-# Config in Episerver
+# Config in Episerver (`web.config\appSettings`)

-- Add an application setting (`appSettings` in `web.config`) `InRiverPimConnector.ResourceFolderName` to set your own root folder name for the imported resources (media files in Episerver).
+- Optional: Add an application setting (`appSettings` in `web.config`) `InRiverPimConnector.ResourceFolderName` to set your own root folder name for the imported resources (media files in Episerver).
 Defaults to `ImportedResources`.

-...more to come here.
+- `inRiver.apikey` - let this contain the same value as you set in the connector configuration (`EPI_APIKEY`)
+- `inRiver.RunICatalogImportHandlers` - `true` or `false`.
+Tells the connector whether or not to run your handlers when receiving messages from the PIM system.